datacamp-content-public/Application-Apache-Spark-Data-Analytics/slides/chapter_1_3556e62bc5ceb1e427a23c4bde60a5c3.md

 `@script`
-Previously we saw how to get a value from the next row and include it on the current row using a window function.
+Previously we saw how to include the time from the next row on the current row using a window function.
 Could we do this with regular sql? ...
-The answer is, Yes, although it is a longer query. {{1}}  This query joins the table with itself using an inequality join.
+The answer is Yes.
+But it is a longer query. {{1}}  This query joins the table with itself using an inequality join.
 Then, because we only want the very next value, we used the trick of using a GROUP BY, and then getting the MIN of the time column.
-In this case, we can use that approach, because the time column is sorted.
-What would we have done if the desired column were not sorted?
-I leave that as an exercise for the interested learner : redo this without using an aggregation. ...
-Imagine if you wanted to get more than just the next value, say if instead, you wanted to work with the next 5 rows, how would you do that using JOINs?  … Compare this with using the window function version {{2}}.
+We can use that approach here because the time column is sorted.
+What if the desired column were not sorted? ...
+Compare this with using the window function version {{2}}.
 I find that this version is easier to understand.
 On realistic datasets it would also tend to run faster.

 ---